Buying at auction

 1. Identify your potential acquisition

-Aspire holds four auctions per annum, two in Johannesburg and two in Cape Town.
-You can subscribe to our printed c catalogues to view all works coming up in an auction or alternatively, our e-catalogues are posted online approximately a
+Aspire holds three live auctions per annum, two in Johannesburg and one in Cape Town.
+You can subscribe to our printed catalogues to view all works coming up in an auction or alternatively, our e-catalogues are posted online approximately a

 month prior to each sale; these are free downloads and give a full overview of each auction.
 Keep an eye on our website and social media platforms where we will provide regular updates regarding sale information and when catalogues are available to view online.
 The auction preview is open to the public.